-Sometimes people who look different get asked questions about how they look.
+Sometimes people with a scar, mark or condition that affects their appearance ( a visible difference) get asked questions about how they look.
 You may not mind this too much – but sometimes it might get on your nerves or even upset you.
 There may be times when you don’t feel like answering at all.

 - Who are you talking to?
 You might decide you want to give more information to close friends than to people you have just met.

 - How are you feeling?
 This might be different on different days.
 If you feel upset or just don’t feel like talking about your visible difference, you can decide not to answer questions or give very short answers.

 - What is the situation?
 You might tell someone more if you are sitting quietly talking to one friend.
 But, if someone asks a question on the bus, you might not want to talk about it at that moment.